-Besides the tax savings, the FHSSS can also help you earn higher returns on your savings.
-As at October 2019 the earnings rate for the First Home Super Saver Scheme withdrawals was 3.98%.
-This compares to the RBA’s cash rate of 1% which is often similar to interest earned in a bank account.
+Besides the tax savings, the FHSSS can also help you earn higher returns on your saving.
+As at June 2021 the earnings rate for the First Home Super Saver Scheme withdrawals is 3.01%.
+This compares to the RBA’s cash rate of 0.10% which is often similar to interest earned in a bank account.

 To make the most of this you can make contributions into your superannuation account, with a limit of $15,000 a year and up to a maximum of $30,000 in total.
 Then, when you are ready to buy a house, you apply to release your voluntary contributions and the related earnings (up to $30,000 in contributions plus the returns).

 Other ways to make the most of superannuation

 In addition to voluntary contributions, you may be able to take advantage of government co-contributions to maximise your super.
 For example, if you earn less than $56,112 p.a. (before tax) between 1 July 2020 – 30 June 2021 and make after-tax super contributions, the government could pay as much as $500 in co-contributions into your super.